apollographql/hack-the-supergraph/solar-seas/javascript/README.md

 };
 ```

-Make sure your `src/resolvers/index.js` is updated to import your newly created `Beach` resolver.
+Make sure your `src/resolvers/index.js` is updated to import your newly created `celestialBody` resolver.

 >*NOTE: You can delete any Mutation or other resolvers from the project, they aren't needed.*